What is Hypnotherapy?

 Since starting his practice in 2002, your therapist, Stephen Rigby, has helped countless people, people like you to break habits using hypnotherapy.

-Doctors, Dentists and Medical Consultants refer their patients to Stephen Rigby and he is the Hypnotherapist for the Surrey Park Clinic.
+Many Doctors, Dentists and Medical Consultants have referred their patients to Stephen Rigby and he is privileged to assist the medical profession.